-The systematic error on the polarization of the beam $\Delta P/P$ is required to be better than 0.4% 3142 [288].
-The best achievable precision of such measurements is 0.6% at present, but 0.4% are consid-3143 ered to be within reach [289].
-The dominant systematic error in [288] is the laser polarization, which 3144 was estimated to be 0.3% but is given in [289] to be below 0.2%.
-The higher analyzing power and 3145 large-angle characteristics of the 11 GeV beam relative to the Qweak 1 GeV beam result in a better 3146 precision for SoLID.
-We also expect better to understand the systematic errors of the polarimetry 3147 by building on the experience of the MOLLER experiment, where polarimetry plays a particularly 3148 important role.
-3149
+The systematic error on the polarization of the beam $\Delta P/P$ is required to be better than 0.4% [287].
+The best achievable precision of such measurements is 0.6% at present, but 0.4% are considered to be within reach [288].
+The dominant systematic error in [287] is the laser polarization, which was estimated to be 0.3% but is given in [288] to be below 0.2%.
+The higher analyzing power and large-angle characteristics of the 11 GeV beam relative to the Qweak 1 GeV beam result in a better precision for SoLID.
+We also expect better to understand the systematic errors of the polarimetry by building on the experience of the MOLLER experiment, where polarimetry plays a particularly important role.

-The radiative corrections are similar to those computed for the HERA experiments [290].
+The radiative corrections are similar to those computed for the HERA experiments [289].
 Many of the important radiative corrections come from tails of events at larger x, which are small for the SoLID high-x kinematics.
 We have assembled a team including A. Aleksejevs, S. Barkanova and W. Melnitchouk, who will assist in performing the necessary calculations.
 We estimate an error of 0.2% from radiative corrections.